[ English | Español | Pyccκuú ]

 endlib

 Everything preceded by a ';' is a comment.
-Before starting to list the symbols, you have to place a valid reference to implib.inc.
-A relative or full path is required unless you place implib.inc in the same directory where the current script file is located.
-After completing the list, don't forget to place an endlib command.
-Every symbol definition starts with an implib command, followed by a number of arguments, the DLL file name and the symbolic name of the function being the most important ones.
+Before starting to list the symbols, it's necessary to add a valid reference to either implib.inc (32-bit DLL) or implib64.inc (64-bit DLL).
+A relative or full path is required unless you place implib.inc or implib64.inc in the same directory where the current script file is located.
+After completing the list, don't forget to add the endlib macro.
+Every symbol definition is created with the implib macro, followed by the DLL file name and the symbolic name of the function.
 You may specify the ordinal value instead of the symbolic name, prefixing it with 'ord.':

 implib kernel32.dll, ord.5

-If you want a symbol to be indexed by the linker with a different name, append another argument with the name you like:
+If you want a symbol to be indexed by the linker with a different name, append another argument with the alias name:

 implib kernel32.dll, CreateFileA, CreateFile

-This way, when referring to CreateFile in your object file, linker will actually resolve it as KERNEL32!CreateFileA.
-So, a trailing 'A' needs not being specified in the object file by default.
+When referring to CreateFile in your object file, the linker will actually resolve it as KERNEL32!CreateFileA.
+Thus, by default, the 'A' suffix is not required in the object file.
 This feature is useful mostly for mangling symbolic names.
-For example, MS tools assume that a STDCALL function CreateFileA with 7 arguments should be named as _CreateFileA@28.
-So, let's take this into account and rewrite our first example in a way compatible with MS naming conventions:
+For example, MS tools assume that a 32-bit STDCALL function CreateFileA with 7 arguments should be named as _CreateFileA@28.
+So, if we are linking to the 32-bit KERNEL32.DLL, let's rewrite our first example in a way compatible with the MS naming conventions:

 ; KERNEL32.DLL